FilipaGo/payup-app-prototype/README.md

 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/quote_01.jpg" alt="Interview quote by Ana Marta Pires, 21 years old — When we have a dinner party with lots of people; someone buys this and someone else buys that... it's hard to manage how much everyone owes.
 Especially when we lose the bill... it has happened!" width="1000">
 </p>

-Most problems that arise from splitting expenses happen when people have to pay for different things with different values, making it hard to manage how much each one owes.
+**Most problems that arise from splitting expenses happen when people have to pay for different things with different values**, making it hard to manage how much each one owes.
 In addition, it was mentioned that there are people who forget that they owe money and that having to remind them several times can be annoying and embarrassing.

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/quote_02.jpg" alt="Interview quote by Tânia Morais, 23 years old — There is always someone who fails to pay or pretends that he doesn't owe anything" width="1000">